-Students are limited to a maximum of 10 semesters total of CR.
-A registration hold will be placed on a student with more than 10 semesters of CR.
+You are limited to a maximum of 10 semesters of CR.
+A registration hold will be placed on your record when you exceed 10 semesters of CR.
 This may be petitioned.
 The petition must include a copy of the Student Plan for Degree Completion.